Nintendo is bringing Mario Kart to smartphones

 We plan to release a smart-device application from the Mario Kart franchise, Mario Kart Tour, during the next financial year (from April 2018 to March 2019).
 We will announce further details at a later date.

-The company also broke to news to gaming fans around the world on Twitter:
+The company also broke the news to gaming fans around the world on Twitter:

 The checkered flag has been raised and the finish line is near.
 A new mobile application is now in development: Mario Kart Tour! #MarioKartTour Releasing in the fiscal year ending in March 2019. pic.twitter.com/8GIyR7ZM4z